osmcode/osmium-tool/man/osmium-changeset-filter.md

 Copy the changesets matching all the given criteria to the output.
 Matching criteria are given through command line options.

+This commands reads its input file only once and writes its output file in one go so it can be streamed, ie. it can read from STDIN and write to STDOUT.

 # FILTER OPTIONS

 -a, --after=TIMESTAMP